arthi2900/app1/docs/prd.md

 ### 10.1 User Registration and Approval Workflow
 - When a new user creates an account (signup), they will be assigned 'Pending Approval' status
 - **School Name Field**: During registration, user must select school from dropdown list (populated from School Master created by Admin)
-- New users with'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
+- New users with'Pending Approval' status will be displayed separately in 'Pending Users' list (not in Active Users list)
 - Admin must review and approve new user accounts\n- Only after Admin approval, user status changes to 'Active' and they are moved to Active Users list
 - This prevents unauthorized users from accessing the system
 - **Pending Users Display Enhancement**: In the Pending Users section, the School Name column must display the actual school name that the user selected during registration (not a dash or empty value)